NORMAL FOR NOW

 Born in 2000, this creative and web consultancy primarily served not-for-profit, membership, and healthcare clients.
-Bigfish provided branding, web dev, app design, social media strategies and marketing services during its nearly 15 years.
+Bigfish provided branding, web dev, app design, social media strategies and marketing services during its 15 years.

 PAST & PRESENT

 At its peak, this social media, public speaking and blog based company culture initiative reached over 500,000 followers a week.
 Both the audience and I learned a lot about what does and doesn't move people toward their professional best.

-As Consulting Chief Marketing Officer for a 275,000 member sorority, my role alongside some of the membership world's most innovative women, includes all things branding, digital strategist, marketing partner, and communications coach with a Heart for Hearing and Speech.
+As Consulting Chief Marketing Officer for a 275,000 member sorority, my role alongside some of the membership world's most innovative women, includes branding, digital strategist, and marketing partner.